Breaking News! We can now arrange a self-guided walking holiday

 Route details for the Oxford Canal Path

 Distance: 77 miles (124 km) between Oxford and Hawkesbury Junction with a further 5½ miles (9 km) along the Coventry canal to Coventry city centre, making 83½ miles (135 km) in all.
 It can be walked in full or in part and in either direction.

 Grade: Easy.
 The path is flat and follows the canal towpath along the full length of the canal.

 Average duration: Coventry to Oxford (full route): 7 days and 8 nights or a relaxed 10 walking days and 11 nights.
 Braunston to Oxford (part route): 5 walking days and 6 nights, or Banbury to Oxford (part route): 2 to 4 walking days and 3 to 5 nights.

 Time of year: We recommend April to October.
 The path can be walked in winter but after rain the path can be rather muddy and the water level very high.

 Prices: From £80 per person per night based on two people sharing a room.
 This includes bed and breakfast in good quality accommodation, luggage transfer, a guide book and map and support in the unlikely event of an emergency.

 Here are some of the towns and villages that offer comfortable and welcoming accommodation along the Oxford Canal Path.

-With accommodation and luggage transfers taken of, you are free to relax and enjoy the walk at your own pace, leaving you to immerse yourself in the peace and tranquillity that this canal walk offers.
+With accommodation and luggage transfers taken care of, you are free to relax and enjoy the walk at your own pace, leaving you to immerse yourself in the peace and tranquility that this canal walk offers.
 With prices starting from as little as £80 per person per night, based on two people sharing in B&B accommodation, this holiday certainly delivers excellent value for money.